The Justice of My Cause

 Sometimes leaders bring about reformation as whole groups reorganize around the move of the Spirit and restructure their organizations to match what God is doing and what they have seen in His Word.
 Reformation requires a position of great power or influence.
 Most of us don’t have such positions.
 We can only bring about reformation at the level of our leadership.
 In other words, as a minister of music, I can reform the music ministry, but not the whole church.
 As a Christian college professor I can reform my classroom and teach the reformational truths I have developed but I can’t reform the college.

 Unfortunately, a weaker kind of reformation has taken place.
+I call it a Demographic Reformation, one guided by the tastes of particular groups of people.
+According to the worship leaders and pastors of this reformation, the purpose of public worship is church growth.
 It is winding down in the places where it was first tried.
 It is underway in many churches and others are just starting in to reform their public worship by these dubious means and theologies.
 For more on this “Demographic Reformation,” read my article: “Who’s In Charge Here?

 Renewal is a different thing all together.

 It requires no position of authority, only one of willingness.
 If revivals are events, renewal is a process.
 While renewal may have a definite starting point, it is perpetual, without midpoint or finale.
 It has proven to be impossible to live in a state of revival, but renewal is a lifestyle in itself.